Booth #2153 | RSAC 2026 – San Francisco | March 23–26 | Moscone CenterExplore Events

 Now Hiring: Are you a driven and motivated 1st Line IT Support Engineer?

-The Ultimate User Access Review Template: Components, Best Practices & Free Download
+Access Review Template for Compliance: Components, Best Practices & Free Download

 Blog Articles

-The Ultimate User Access Review Template: Components, Best Practices & Free Download
+Access Review Template for Compliance: Components, Best Practices & Free Download

 The Ultimate User Access Review Template_ Components, Best Practices & Free Download (1)

-1. Introduction: Why a User Access Review Template Matters
+Why You Need a User Access Review Template

 2. What Is a User Access Review Template?

-A User Access Review Template is a standardized tool designed to simplify and centralize the process of auditing user access across systems, applications, and data repositories.
-At its core, the template acts as a structured checklist or spreadsheet that guides reviewers—typically IT teams, department heads, or compliance officers—through the evaluation of each user’s access rights.
-This ensures that permissions align with current job functions and organizational policies.
+A User Access Review Template is a structured document designed to simplify and standardize the process of auditing user access across systems, applications, and data repositories.
+It typically functions as a checklist or spreadsheet that helps reviewers—such as IT administrators, department managers, or compliance officers—evaluate whether each user’s access rights are appropriate for their current role and responsibilities.

-In the broader framework of Identity Access Management (IAM) and identity governance and administration solutions, such templates offer a consistent method for tracking access decisions, documenting justifications, and flagging discrepancies.
-Whether an employee has changed roles, left the company, or no longer needs access to a particular system, the template ensures all updates are systematically reviewed and recorded.
+Within the broader framework of Identity and Access Management (IAM) and Identity Governance and Administration (IGA), an access certification template provides a consistent way to document access decisions, record review justifications, and identify potential access risks.
+Whether an employee has changed roles, transferred departments, or left the organization, the template ensures access permissions are regularly reviewed and updated.

-For example, many organizations conduct quarterly or annual access reviews using a customizable template.
-During this cycle, each system owner or manager receives a snapshot of users under their scope, their associated access levels, and a prompt to validate, modify, or revoke access as needed.
-This reduces manual errors and helps organizations stay aligned with IAM policies and regulatory standards.
+For example, many organizations conduct quarterly or annual access certification campaigns using a customizable template.
+During these reviews, system owners or managers receive a list of users with their current access privileges and must verify whether that access should be approved, modified, or revoked.
+This structured workflow reduces manual errors and helps organizations maintain alignment with IAM policies, internal security controls, and regulatory requirements.

 image1